informatics-isi-edu/ermrest/docs/api-doc/model/rest.md

 - 403 Forbidden
 - 401 Unauthorized

+## Column Indexing Preferences

+During column creation, whether as modification to an existing table or as part of new table creation, a special annotation `tag:isrd.isi.edu,2018:indexing-preferences` MAY be used to supply hints which override implicit service behavior for constructing column indexes in the underlying database.  *These hints are only effective if available during column creation; they have no effect if applied to a column after it already exists in the catalog.

+The indexing-preferences annotation can be applied at multiple levels of the catalog's model resource hierarchy, but only has an effect when interpreted with respect to a specific column.
+The purpose of annotations at other levels are to override default hints to apply in the absence of an indexing-preferences annotation on a specific column:

+1. Catalog-level annotation to set default hints for columns created in all tables in that catalog;
+2. Schema-level annotation to set default hints for columns created in tables in that schema;
+3. Table-level annotation to set default hints for columns created in that table;
+4. Column-level annotation to set hints for that column.

+Furthermore, the default hints are searched from most specific to least specific model level on a key-by-key basis.
+Thus, the effective hints for a given column can be a blend of hints supplied at various levels if those hints are sparsely populated rather than fully specifying every sub-field within the annotation.

+Example annotation payload to suppress _unnecessary_ btree indexes and GIN tri-gram indexes:

+    "annotations": {
+      "tag:isrd.isi.edu,2018:indexing-preferences": {
+        "btree": false,
+        "trgm": false
+      }
+    }

+This could be applied to minimize index maintenance and storage costs on a catalog where search is limited or insensitive to query performance.
+The service will still create indexes necessary for correct function, such as btree indexes used to enforce key uniqueness and foreign key referential integrity constraints.

+Example annotation payload to suppress _unnecessary_ btree indexes but enable built-in GIN tri-gram indexes which are used to accelerate regular-expression matching:

+    "annotations": {
+      "tag:isrd.isi.edu,2018:indexing-preferences": {
+        "btree": false,
+        "trgm": true
+      }
+    }

+Example annotation payload to enable a custom btree index and to disable the built-in GIN tri-gram index for a specific column:

+    "annotations": {
+      "tag:isrd.isi.edu,2018:indexing-preferences": {
+        "btree": [ "column1", "column2" ],
+        "trgm": false
+      }
+    }

+In practice, this would only be sensible as a column-level annotation on the column named `column1` where it is desired to accelerate search, sort, or joins not just by `column1` but by the ordered pair (`column1`, `column2`).

+Example annotation payload to suppress the btree index and enable GIN tri-gram and GIN array indexing for an array-typed column:

+    "annotations": {
+      "tag:isrd.isi.edu,2018:indexing-preferences": {
+        "btree": false,
+        "trgm": true,
+        "gin_array": true
+      }
+    }

+In practice, this would be sensible as a column-level annotation where you want to accelerate `=` equality filter predicates as well as `::regexp::`/`::ciregexp::` regular-expression predicates on a column storing arrays of values.

 ## Column Retrieval

 The GET operation is used to retrieve a document describing one column in the data model using